// STATEMENT //

 In my visual vocabulary the human form is intertwined with that of nature.
 Nature/land/landscape is seen as a metaphor for the body (and vice-versa) and as a site for germination, nourishment, degradation, trespass, plunder, colonization and transgression.
 My influences include history, myth, the natural world, medieval illustration, religious iconography and mystical philosophies.

 As an Indian artist living in New York for more than a decade, my work oftentimes speaks of dislocation and migration.
 Migration has spanned the last four generations in my family.
 I spent my early childhood on a ship and have later lived on three different continents.
 My work examines what it means to be rooted in a constant state of flux.
 As an incorrigible collector, my collections (of antiquarian maps, books, engravings and vintage objects) and my resultant artworks, give me a sense of permanence and points of reference in my shifting physical and emotional geographies.

 // BIO //

-Samanta Batra Mehta was born in New Delhi, India, raised in Bombay, India and lives in New York, USA.
-Her work has been exhibited at various international venues including at the Queens Museum of the Arts, the Elizabeth Foundation for the Arts and Aicon Gallery in New York, the Hunterdon Museum and the Visual Arts Center in New Jersey, the Taubman Museum of Art in Virgina, and Artopia, Milan, among others.
+Samanta Batra Mehta's work has been exhibited in the US and abroad including at the Queens Museum of the Arts, the Elizabeth Foundation for the Arts and Aicon Gallery in New York, the Hunterdon Museum and the Visual Arts Center in New Jersey, the Taubman Museum of Art in Virgina, and Artopia, Milan, among others.
 In 2010 she was invited by Galerie LMD, Paris to exhibit her work and make a 24 foot long site-specific mural at the Salon Du Dessin Contemporain, held at the Carrousel du Louvre in Paris.
 Her work was included in the ‘Reading Room’, a Partner Exhibition at the Kochi Biennale 2014 in Kochi, India.
 The exhibition traveled to the Alliance Francaise Delhi and at Winchester School of Art, United Kingdom in 2015.

 Samanta’s work has been showcased by galleries at leading art fairs including at Art Stage, Singapore (2010), India Art Fair, New Delhi (2011-2016), Bologna Arte Fiere 2013, Art Basel Hong Kong in 2014 and 2015 and Art Dubai (2016).